jfheinrich-eu/Laravel-Make-Commands/README.md

 php artisan make:dto MyDto
 ```

-This will generate the following class: `app/DataObjects/MyDto.php`.
+This will generate the following class: `app/DTO/MyDto.php`.
 By default this class
-will be a `final` class that implements a `DataObjectContract`, which extends `JsonSerializable`, which enforces two methods
+will be a `final` class that implements a `DtoContract`, which extends `JsonSerializable`, which enforces two methods

 - `toArray` so that you can easily cast your DTOs to arrays
 - `JsonSerialize` so that you can easily serialize your DTOs